Poetry: The Art of Interpretation – is designed to teach students how to interpret, appreciate, and analyze poetry.

 Poetry is a very subjective form of art.
 Some poems you love and others, you hate.
 What we need to realize is that this is the beauty of poetry.
 Poetry is not a mystery to be solved.
 Rather, it is the masterful manipulation of language that has the power to transform the ordinary and to immerse its reader into the world created by the author.

-This unit incorporates art to help students understand and appreciate the beauty within words.
-Also, students will learn how to analyze themes in poetry through paintings and art work.
+This unit incorporates art to help students understand and appreciate the beauty of words.
+Also, students will learn how to analyze themes in poetry through paintings and artwork.

 Each lesson focuses on a different skill set including: